PricetonB/MowManApp/README.md

 # MowManApp
-push notification app for lawn care companys that lets you add customers and appointments. \n when the appointment is marked as complete an email will be sent to customer letting them know. \n uses google oauth to login and mongoDB to connect.  \n check out the site here http://ec2-3-144-135-34.us-east-2.compute.amazonaws.com/userHub \n
+push notification app for lawn care companys that lets you add customers and appointments.

+when the appointment is marked as complete an email will be sent to customer letting them know.

+uses google oauth to login and mongoDB to connect.
+check out the site here http://ec2-3-144-135-34.us-east-2.compute.amazonaws.com/userHub

-WARNING: website uses http and is not encrypted.
-Any private information entered could be exposed. \n
+WARNING: website example uses http and is not encrypted.
+Any private information entered could be exposed.

 HOW TO USE:
 1. use git clone "https://github.com/PricetonB/MowManApp.git" to clone the code to your directory